SankhyaSubhra/donation_website/README.md

 _**Donation Website Design**_

-This is an internship based task given by Sparks Foundation where one had to develop a website related to Donation based.
+This is an internship-based task given by Sparks Foundation where one had to develop a website related to donation-based.

 ## 🛠️ Built With
 HTML: Structure and content of the form.